LGUG2Z/komorebi/README.md

 cargo install --path komorebic --locked
 ```

+Once you have either the prebuilt binaries in your `Path`, or have compiled the binaries from source (these will already
+be in your `Path` if you installed Rust with [rustup](https://rustup.rs), which you absolutely should), you can
-By running `komorebic start` at a Powershell prompt, you should see the following output:
+run `komorebic start` at a Powershell prompt, and you will see the following output:

 ```
 Start-Process komorebi -WindowStyle hidden
 ```

 This means that `komorebi` is now running in the background, tiling all your windows, and listening for commands sent to
 it by `komorebic`.
 You can similarly stop the process by running `komorebic stop`.

+Once `komorebi` is running, you can execute the `komorebi.sample.ahk` script to set up the default keybindings via AHK
+(the file includes comments to help you start building your own configuration).

 If you have AutoHotKey installed and a `komorebi.ahk` file in your home directory (run `$Env:UserProfile` at a
 PowerShell prompt to find your home directory), `komorebi` will automatically try to load it when starting.